joshellman/memory-game/README.md

-# Memory Game
+# Safari Memory Game

-##Link to Hosted Game
+##Link to Play Hosted Game
 https://joshellman.github.io/memory-game/

 ##Synopsis

-The following game is called "Memory Game."
+The following game is called "Safari Memory Game."
 The game is meant for two players to compete against each other to determine who has the best visual memory.
-There are a total of 20 cards, which consists of 10 pairs.
+There are 10 different pairs, which comes out to a total of 20 cards.
 The game starts with all of the cards facing down.
 When you consecutively click on two identical cards, those cards will remain face up.
-However, if the two cards you click are not identical, they will remain face down and the player will have to start from scratch.
+However, if the two cards you click are not identical, they will remain face down and the player will have to look for a pair of matching cards.
+The first to find all 10 matching pairs in the least amount of time is the winner.

-##Code Example

-Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
+##Development process
+Technologies utilized: HTML / CSS / Javascript + jQuery

+The board was created using div IDs in HTML and placed using jQuery.
+Images were added to the face of the cards using an array in JavaScript.
+When the "start game" button is clicked, a for loop is ran causing the array to display in a random order.
+Using variables and functions in JavaScript and jQuery, matching pairs animate to remain face up while incorrect matches animate back to the card.
+A function is ran to alert the player when all 10 matching pairs are located, alongside with a timer then increases by 1 every 1000ms.

 ##Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.
+Our project was to build a game using HTML, CSS, JavaScript/jQuery and felt a memory game would be the perfect way to display this.
+I love wild animals and figured a wild animal safari game would be the perfect route for me to take.

 ##Installation

-Provide code examples and explanations of how to get the project.
+https://joshellman.github.io/memory-game/ to play the game directly from github page, or download a .zip of this repository and open the index.html inside of your browser.